Safe Third Country Agreement: FAQ

 Current immigration developments in the United States call for a closer look at the place of the Canada-U.S. Safe Third Country Agreement (STCA) in Canada’s refugee policy.
 The United States’ restrictive executive orders on immigration and deportation raids have raised much concern among immigration and refugee advocates, and fear in refugees and asylum seekers.
 As immigration tensions rise in the United States, many refugees set their eyes on Canada.
-Thus, it is important to know what the STCA means for refugees who may seek refugee in Canada from the United States.
+Thus, it is important to know what the STCA means for refugees who may seek refuge in Canada from the United States.

-Canada trusts that the U.S. government can make fair determinations on each asylum cases received.
-Therefore, refugees who claim asylum in the U.S. cannot do so in Canada, except in certain cases.
+The United States is the only country that Canada has deemed a safe third country.
+Both governments trust that the other can make fair determinations on each refugee claim received.
+As such, refugees who claim asylum in the United States cannot do so in Canada (and vice versa) except in certain cases.

 Why was the Safe Third Country Agreement instituted?

 According to the signatories, the STCA was established to maintain the integrity and efficiency of the asylum and refugee system in Canada and the United States.
 The government alleges that the agreement insures predictability and a firmer control over asylum cases.
 The idea is that it would be difficult to regulate cases of border crossing if asylum seekers do not go through the proper routes to file their applications.
 The government holds that illegal immigration may disadvantage immigrants and refugees who go through the legal, and sometimes arduous, refugee determination process.